actualizado

 The accommodation is provided for free and is in our cosy hundred-year-old lumberjack's cabin (picture below), which has been equipped with normal modern conveniences and is located next door to our own house.
 We expect you to keep the cabin clean and tidy at all times.

-In the cabin there are two pairs of bunk beds; one in a separate bedroom and another in an alcove off the living room.
+In the cabin there are two pairs of bunk beds; one in a separate bedroom and another in an alcove off the living room so we usually have two-four volunteers at a time.
 There is also a small kitchen area, tables, sofa, TV, fireplace, WiFi and a washroom with wc and shower.
 The cabin has electric heating and running hot and cold water.
-There is a separate sauna by the lake.
-All our accommodation is non-smoking.
-We usually have four volunteers and we allocate placements so that they are either all male, all female, or for one or two couples.
+We also have a separate sauna by the lake that you can use.
+All of our accommodation is non-smoking.

+It's also possible to use our equipment to go fishing, canoeing, windsurfing, ice skating and skiing in your free time.
+You can also go hiking with our dogs.
 Unfortunately, we cannot accommodate your own pets because recuperating or injured huskies sometimes live with you in the cabin.
-Also, our huskies sometimes "stay over" with you, if you want, whenever it suits everyone.
+Also, our huskies sometimes have "stay overs" with you, whenever it suits everyone.

-You can cook your own food so bring a few of your own recipes to share.
-We also have some meals and afternoon tea together now and then and we always have traditional celebration meals together whenever there's a reason for it!
+You'll be cooking your own food so bring a few of your own recipes to share.
+We also have some traditional celebration meals and afternoon tea together now and then.
 We can accommodate vegetarians but we don't cook food for special dietary requirements such as halal or kosher.

 • Algo más...